Close Banner

 • Comfortable clothes that you can layer: Florida’s wacky weather sometimes lets us wear T-shirts and shorts during January, but for the most part, it’s better to bring clothes that you can layer, such as a flannel shirt or spirit jersey.

-• Comfortable shoes: Opt for sneakers or boots that are worn in.
+• Comfortable shoes: Opt for sneakers or boots that fit well.
 Sandals may not keep your feet warm.

-• Gloves, scarves, hats: For particularly cold days, you may want the extra warmth, especially if you get cold easily.
+• Gloves, scarves and hats: For particularly cold days, you may want the extra warmth, especially if you get cold easily.

 • Swimsuits: Wait, swimming in the winter?!
 It’s toadally possible if you catch a warm day and want to swim in the heated pools!
-Water parks are open year-round, but they can close for inclement weather.
+Water parks are open year-round, but they may close due to inclement weather.

 Spring